Dustin Tokarski: New York Rangers

 On August 20, 2018, as a free agent, Tokarski signed a one-year, two-way contract with the New York Rangers.
 He was assigned to the Rangers AHL affiliate, the Hartford Wolf Pack, to begin the 2018–19 season.
 Tokarski was rotated through starts during the season with the Wolf Pack, and made 21 appearances for 10 wins.
 He was recalled to the Rangers' roster on two occasions however did not play.
 On February 28, 2019, Tokarski was re-assigned by the Rangers to the Charlotte Checkers of the AHL.
 In a related move the Checkers NHL affiliate, the Carolina Hurricanes re-assigned prospect Josh Wesley from the Checkers to the Wolf Pack.
 In joining the Checkers, adding a veteran presence as the team's backup, Tokarski went undefeated in 7 regular season games and 5 playoff contests to help the Checkers claim the Calder Cup, his second AHL championship.

 Wilkes-Barre/Scranton Penguins

 On July 8, 2019, Tokarski signed a one-year contract with the Wilkes-Barre/Scranton Penguins.
 He followed Mike Vellucci, who was his head coach with the Checkers.

 Buffalo Sabres

 On November 4, 2020, Tokarski joined his sixth NHL organization, signing as a free agent to a two-year, two-way contract with the Buffalo Sabres.
 He made his first NHL appearance since the 2016–17 season on March 22, 2021 against the New York Rangers.
 On April 15, 2021, Tokarski earned his first NHL win since December 2015 in a 5–2 victory over the Washington Capitals.

 Pittsburgh Penguins

 On July 13, 2022, Tokarski rejoined the Pittsburgh Penguins organization, signing a one year, one-way deal with the Pittsburgh Penguins for an average annual value of $775,000.

+Return to Buffalo

+As a free agent at the conclusion of his contract with the Penguins, Tokarski opted to return to previous club, the Buffalo Sabres, in signing a one-year, two-way contract on July 1, 2023.
+In the 2023–24 season, Tokarski was assigned to the AHL for the duration of his contract with the Sabres, posting 11 wins through 24 appearances for the Rochester Americans.

+Carolina Hurricanes

+Leaving the Sabres at the conclusion of his contract, Tokarski as a free agent remained un-signed over the summer.
+Unable to land a contract following a tryout within the Ottawa Senators organization, Tokarski began the 2024–25 season without a club.
+On November 2, 2024, Tokarski was signed to a PTO with the Chicago Wolves of the AHL.
+Following 5 appearances with the Wolves, Tokarski was signed to a one-year, two-way contract to add depth to NHL affiliate the Carolina Hurricanes on December 2, 2024.
+Tokarski made his debut for the Hurricanes on December 15, 2024 versus the Columbus Blue Jackets in Raleigh, earning a win after making 27 saves against 28 shots.